-For over-all guidance and monitoring of the Scheme, Advisory Committees may be established at the Central and State levels.
+For over-all guidance and monitoring of the Scheme, Advisory Committees would be established at the Central and State levels.
 The Central Advisory Committee would be headed by the Union Minister of Social Justice and Empowerment (SJ&E).
 The State Advisory Committee may be headed by the State Minister for SJ&E or co-chaired by him with the State Minister for Rural development.
-These Committees may have a suitable no. of public representatives, besides representatives of concerned Ministries/Deptts. and bodies, as mentioned in the context of the Steering-cum-Monitoring Committees mentioned in paras 12.2. and 12.3 below.
+These Committees may have a suitable no. of public representatives, besides representatives of concerned